OHIO’s Master of Athletic Administration announces formation of advisory board, appointment of members

 Nine-member board includes seven MAA alumni

-Ohio University’s Master of Athletic Administration (MAA) Program has announced the formation of its first advisory board.
+Ohio University’s Online Master of Athletic Administration (MAA) Program has announced the formation of its first advisory board.
 The board will provide guidance and support for the program’s efforts as the premier degree program for future interscholastic athletic administrators.
 The board will also help identify future growth opportunities within the program and potential resources.

 “Having the support of our new advisory board members will strengthen our already outstanding graduate program,” said Dr. Scott Smith, associate professor and director of the MAA program.
 “Ohio University is known for its exceptional network of alumni and friends.
 We’re proud to engage members from this community in a way that impacts our students’ experience.”